dcellison/phi/markdown/particles.md

 | hu  | `/hu/` | question
 | me  | `/ne/` | not

+* try multiple plurals
+  * maybe for "several" or a few"
+* try particles for animals, human beings, for abstract nouns, etc. Many languages make a distinction based on animacy, between animate and inanimate objects (people and animals vs. plants and non-living objects, or the like)

 ## tense

 | phi | ipa    | type                | example